All posts

 City-specific pricing varies: NYC addresses start at $48/mo, Los Angeles at $60/mo, San Francisco at $79/mo.
 Secondary markets are cheaper.

-For non-resident founders: Alliance does not require a US SSN to sign up.
-The company offers an online digital notary during checkout for USPS Form 1583 completion (required for all CMRA-registered addresses).
-This removes the in-person notarization barrier that blocks many international applicants.
+For non-resident founders: No US SSN required.
+Alliance offers an online digital notary during checkout for USPS Form 1583 (required for all CMRA addresses), which removes the in-person notarization barrier that blocks many international applicants.

-Limitations: No registered agent service — formation and registered agent are separate purchases from other providers.
+Limitations: No registered agent service, so formation and compliance are separate purchases.
 Annual contracts save 15-25% but come with early termination fees.
-The partner-model means service quality varies by location.
+The partner model means service quality varies wildly by location.

 📊